Sebastien01/images_classification/README.md

-Welcome to my multiclass classification project.
+Welcome to my classification project.
+My goal was to practice computer vision.

 I did everything on this Colab file `cnn_from_scratch.ipynb`